fulldecent/e-zpass-v-toll-batch-dispute/README.md

 Post your letters to regulators and legisltors and refund notices publicly ((TODO: direct people to a specific place to find each other, like some reddit topic)).

-Please send any correctons for this article here: ((TODO: add link to GitHub))
+Please [edit this article](https://github.com/fulldecent/e-zpass-v-toll-batch-dispute/edit/master/README.md) to make any corrections.

 If you want to send me $5, [do that here](https://www.paypal.me/fulldecent/5usd).